tilschuenemann/ledger/README.md

 Right now the following banking exports are supported:

 * DKB
+* BBB

 If you want to contribute another export, this is what you need supply:

-1. Add your bank to valid_types in text_export_type.R
+1. Add your bank to valid_types in check_export_type.R

-2. Add your section inside the switch case to clean_export.R.
-Generally the export is read and tailored to the base format (date, recipient, amount)

-3. In balance_export.R you'll need to add an extra case inside the switch case statement.
- The initial balance gets set from the export.
+2. Add functions transform_export_YOURBANK.R and setup_balance_YOURBANK.R

+3. Implement the new function call in transform_export.R and setup_balance.R

+4. Create a pull request!

 ## Testing
 The existing tests are called in every function and will check if the ledger directory and its files(short ledger, mapping table) actually exist, if they have at least one row and if the column names match.